amnweb/yasb/docs/widgets/(Widget)-Battery.md

 - `time_remaining_natural`: A boolean indicating whether to display the remaining time in a natural format.
 - `charging_options`: A dictionary specifying options for displaying the charging state.
 It contains:
   - `icon_format`: The format string for the charging icon.
 You can use placeholders like `{charging_icon}` and `{icon}`.
-  - `blink_charging_icon`: A boolean indicating whether the charging icon should blink.
 - `status_thresholds`: A dictionary specifying the thresholds for different battery statuses.
 It contains:
   - `critical`: The battery percentage threshold for critical status.
   - `low`: The battery percentage threshold for low status.